 A major piece of yoga nidra is the creation of a sankalpa.
 A sankalpa is more than an affirmation or an intention.
 It goes deeper than that.
 The sankalpa allows you to re-program your unconscious to accept a new reality.
 We’ll talk about it in class.
 Or send me questions in advance.
 It needs to be framed as an I-statement in the present tense. ie.

 Begin now to meditate on your sankalpa any means that works for you.
 Distill it down to simple words in the present tense. ie. I am safe at all times.
 May I be healthy in mind and body.
 May I be at peace with what is.
 May I be happy.
 May I experience peace.
 I am loved and appreciated.

 Please be on time for this experience.
-I will lock the door once we have started.
-Zoom lets me do that.
 Feel free to contact me with questions.